 - a.
 Skim the article and choose the main idea. - a.
-Battery recycling rates are falling in Europe, where no materials must be recycled. - b.
-China is now a dominant player in the EV supply chain. - c.
-Start-ups are trying to develop an alternative to current EV battery disposal that means more accessible and greener recycling.
+Battery recycling rates are in decline in Europe, where there are no regulations regarding the recycling of parts. - b.
+China has asserted itself as a dominant player in the EV supply chain and will remain the leading battery manufacturer. - c.
+Start-ups are trying to develop an alternative to current EV battery disposal that is more environmentally and commercially viable.